Buster Keaton: Television and rediscovery

 Keaton's periodic television appearances during the 1950s and 1960s helped to revive interest in his silent films.
 He appeared in the early television series Faye Emerson's Wonderful Town.
-Whenever a TV show wanted to simulate silent-movie comedy, Keaton answered the call and guested in such successful series as The Ken Murray Show, You Asked for It, The Garry Moore Show, and The Ed Sullivan Show.
+Whenever a TV show wanted to simulate silent-movie comedy, Keaton answered the call and guested in such successful series as The Ken Murray Show, You Asked for It, The Garry Moore Show and The Ed Sullivan Show.
 Well into his fifties, Keaton successfully recreated his old routines, including one stunt in which he propped one foot onto a table, then swung the second foot up next to it and held the awkward position in midair for a moment before crashing to the stage floor.
 Garry Moore recalled, "I asked (Keaton) how he did all those falls, and he said, 'I'll show you.'
 He opened his jacket and he was all bruised.
 So that's how he did it—it hurt—but you had to care enough not to care."

 Silent films revived

-Critic and writer James Agee was key to reviving interest in Buster Keaton with his article about silent comedians in Life magazine in 1949, Comedy's Greatest Era.
+James Agee was key to reviving interest in Buster Keaton with his article about silent comedians in Life magazine in 1949, Comedy's Greatest Era.

 In 1954, Buster and Eleanor met movie-theater manager Raymond Rohauer, with whom they developed a business partnership to re-release his films.
-Actor James Mason had bought the Keatons' house and found numerous cans of films, among which was Keaton's long-lost classic The Boat.
-Keaton had prints of the features Three Ages,Sherlock Jr., Steamboat Bill, Jr., and College (missing one reel), and the shorts The Boat and My Wife's Relations.
-Rohauer instructed Keaton to approach Mason for the films, but Mason -- reasoning that Keaton didn't have the money to preserve the films himself -- decided to donate them to the Academy of Motion Picture Arts and Sciences.
+James Mason had bought the Keatons' house and found numerous cans of films, among which was Keaton's long-lost classic The Boat.
+Keaton had prints of the features Three Ages,Sherlock Jr., Steamboat Bill, Jr. and College (missing one reel), and the shorts The Boat and My Wife's Relations.
+Rohauer instructed Keaton to approach Mason for the films, but Mason—reasoning that Keaton didn't have the money to preserve the films himself—decided to donate them to the Academy of Motion Picture Arts and Sciences.

 Rohauer then formed a new legal entity, Buster Keaton Productions, in September 1958.
-This gave Rohauer legal access to the old films at the Academy.
+This gave Rohauer legal access to the old films at the academy.
 Rohauer had not reckoned on Leopold Friedman, sole surviving trustee of the original Buster Keaton Productions, Inc. of the 1920s.
 Friedman was now general counsel and secretary for Loew's Incorporated, MGM's parent company, and he represented MGM's interests and the stockholders of the still functioning Buster Keaton Productions, Inc. MGM still held the copyrights on six Keaton features and seven short subjects produced by Joe Schenck.
-Rohauer and Friedman waged legal battles for control of the Keaton films -- in many cases Rohauer had the film prints but no rights, while Friedman had the rights but no film prints.
+Rohauer and Friedman waged legal battles for control of the Keaton films—in many cases Rohauer had the film prints but no rights, while Friedman had the rights but no film prints.
 The matter was finally settled in 1971, when Rohauer paid Friedman and the stockholders $50,000 for their percentage in the production company.